voxel51/fiftyone/docs/source/user_guide/brain.rst

     fob.compute_hardness(dataset, label_field="predictions")

 **Input**: The `dataset` argument has samples on which predictions (logits) have been computed and are stored in the `label_field`.
 Annotations and labels are not required for hardness.

-**Output**: A scalar-valued field per |Sample| that ranks the hardness of the sample.
-The default name of this field is `mistakenness`, but you can customize its name by using the `mistakenness_field` named argument.
+**Output**: A scalar-valued field on each sample that ranks the hardness of the sample.
+The default name of this field is `mistakenness`, but you can customize its name by using the `mistakenness_field` argument of :meth:`compute_hardness() <fiftyone.brain.compute_hardness>`.

 **What to expect**: Hardness is computed in the context of a prediction model.
 The FiftyOne Brain hardness measure defines hard samples as those for which the prediction model is unsure about what label to assign.
 This measure incorporates prediction confidence and logits in a tuned model that has demonstrated empirical value in many model training exercises.